rkazak07/Opensearch-Stress-Test/README.md

 # Opensearch Stress Test

 ### Overview
 This script generates a bunch of documents, and indexes as much as it can to Opensearch.
 While doing so, it prints out metrics to the screen to let you follow how your cluster is doing.
-Also this project supports working Opensearch up to version 2.2.0.
+This application is developed in opensearch version 1.3.6

 ### How to use
 * Download this project
 * Change script
 * Make sure you have Python 3.6+
-* pip install Opensearch
+* pip install opensearch-py (Tested in 1.1.0 and 2.0.1)

 ### How does it work